Today, let us find our light. The University of

 theater.
 It cast the light of high noon on stages.

-Lenses and filters gave limelight the warmth it
+Lenses and filters gave it the warmth that it

 lacked.
 It lasted until the new electric lighting